syne-tune/syne-tune/docs/source/tutorials/odsc_tutorial/comparison.rst

    :caption: transformer_wikitext2/benchmark_definitions.py
    :start-after: # permissions and limitations under the License.

-The only benchmark to consider here is our ``transformer_wikitext2`` tuning problem, with its default configuration space.
+The only benchmark we consider in this study is our ``transformer_wikitext2`` tuning problem, with its default configuration space (in general, many benchmarks can be selected from :func:`benchmarking.commons.benchmark_definitions.real_benchmark_definitions.real_benchmark_definitions`).
 Our study has the following properties:

 * We use :class:`~syne_tune.backend.LocalBackend` as execution backend, which runs ``n_workers=4`` trials as parallel processes.
 The AWS instance type is